dethcrypto/eth-sdk/.changeset/strong-islands-call.md

 ---
-'@dethcrypto/eth-sdk': minor
+'@dethcrypto/eth-sdk': patch
 ---

-Added typechain flags as options for eth-sdk
+TypeChain flags can be via eth-sdk config.